In-Context Reinforcement Learning via Communicative World Models: Methodology

-This is achieved through a composite loss that combines self-supervised dynamics modeling with a causal influence objective.
-The IA is trained to predict future observations, rewards, and termination signals, which grounds its internal representations in the physical reality of the environment.
-Simultaneously, its Causal Influence Loss shapes the content of its messages.
-This objective encourages the IA to generate communications that produce a large, decisive shift in the CA's policy, but only when that shift is correlated with high-utility outcomes.
-The utility is measured by a hybrid signal combining the long-term Generalized Advantage Estimate (GAE) with the immediate change in the CA's own value estimate, effectively teaching the IA to communicate information that is both immediately and prospectively useful.
-This principled separation allows the IA to form a general representation, which serves as a powerful, pre-trained communicative prior during deployment.
+This alignment is fostered through a composite objective consisting of a self-supervised dynamics modeling loss and a causal influence objective.
+Constraining the IA to predict future observations, rewards, and terminations causes its internal state to represent physical truths about the environment.
+Meanwhile, its Causal Influence Loss incentivizes it to send specific messages.
+In particular, this loss causes the IA to send messages that result in a meaningful change to the CA's policy, but only when that change correlates with high-utility actions.
+Utility is calculated as a mixture of long-term Generalized Advantage Estimate rewards and the immediate change in the CA's own value prediction, forcing it to learn to communicate both immediately relevant and forward-looking information.
+Because these two properties are learned from functionally distinct principles, the resultant general representation serves as a powerful pre-trained communicative prior upon deployment.